- Interactive online professional gaming, known as eSports, is on the rise, commanding huge audiences online and off.

 When it comes to the professional versions of these games, global eSports revenue (including consumer spending on events, advertising and sponsorship, but not including merchandise) is set to reach US$874 million.
 Growing from just US$42 million in 2012, that’s a huge increase in a relatively short amount of time.
 There’s no question that eSports is garnering big interest by advertisers, brands and media companies.
 Strangely though, until relatively recently, few people outside of its players and audience were even aware of its existence.

-Putting the electronic in sport
+electronic in sport

 eSports, also called competitive gaming or pro gaming, is a professional form of exactly what most of us think of when it comes to console or PC gaming.
 Unlike the stereotypical image of the lone gamer in their bedroom or basement, these games are played by teams of multiple professional players in tournaments that often offer lucrative prize money.